 For best installation of the security window film, remove the panel, install the film, and replace the panel into the window.
 When this is not possible, we use a thin bead of clear silicon around the edge of the window.

-When I have customers with large valuables in the home, and french doors, we have often increase the security of the french door to the highest level possible.
+When I have customers with large valuables in the home, and double doors, we often increase the security of the French door to the highest level possible.
 To do this, we:

 - Add one-side half deadbolts to the top and bottom of each door.

 When it comes to high security Mul-t-lock is our favorite brand.
 We discuss it in our online article, Best Lock Brands.

 The Mul-t-lock has a feature here that is ideal for double doors.
 In a Mul-t-lock lock, there is a ball bearing in the bolt that will secure and lock into the strike of the other door.
 This makes the two doors very difficult to pull apart!

 If you are investing in a Mul-t-Lock (check out the prices on Amazon) for a double French door, you do not want to get one with a thumb turn on the inside of the home.
 Buy a double cylinder deadbolt that takes a key on both sides.
 This way, if the glass is broken out, the deadbolt cannot be opened using the thumb turn.